Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 Yes.
 Please see http://mozilla.github.io/pdf.js/getting_started/ page for details.
 Also the code for the website at http://mozilla.github.io/pdf.js is located in the "gh-pages" branch.
 You can clone it using `git clone -b gh-pages https://github.com/mozilla/pdf.js.git pdfjs-gh-pages` or download [the archive](https://github.com/mozilla/pdf.js/archive/gh-pages.zip).

 There are also generic PDF.js library builds available at https://github.com/mozilla/pdfjs-dist.
 These builds can be installed via npm `npm install pdfjs-dist` or bower `bower install pdfjs-dist`.

+<a name="eccn"></a>
+## What is the ECCN for PDF.js?

+PDF.js is publicly available software not subject to the Export Administration Regulations (EAR) per EAR 734.3(b) and 734.7.
+Because PDF.js is not subject to the EAR it does not have an Export Control Classification Number (ECCN).
+Mozilla has completed the notification for PDF.js publicly available encryption source code per EAR 742.15(b).

 <a name="issue"></a>
 ## PDF.js does not render my files correctly.
 Can I report an issue?